-Join GTC's fall campaign to raise $60,000 to support our youth leadership development and food justice work this winter, and to further develop our Walnut Street Farm.
+Thanks to the gifts and generosity of many, we exceeded our $60,000 fundraising goal!
+We will use this funding to support our youth leadership development and food justice work this winter, and to further develop our Walnut Street Farm.
+We are humbled and grateful for the many contributions that made this possible.

-Every dollar you give will be invested into building the leadership of our youth and growing our presence on our land and in our community -- keeping GTC sustainable for the future.
+Every dollar will be invested into building the leadership of our youth and growing our presence on our land and in our community -- keeping GTC sustainable for the future.

 Mabeline Velez: A Voice for Justice and Sustainability in Springfield and Beyond